 Outpatient experiences include a diverse patient population, including the Cedars-Sinai Cardiology Outpatient Clinic (where fellows function as the primary outpatient cardiologist) and at local free clinics for the underinsured.
 A specialty ambulatory clinic rotation provides additional exposure to outpatient cardiology, and fellows have the option of electing a six-month specialty clinic experience after their second year.
 During the second or third years, fellows conduct their weekly outpatient continuity clinic at Kaiser Permanente LAMC or general cardiology clinics staffed by faculty in the surrounding community practices.

 Research training is an integral part of the Cardiology Fellowship training program, and fellows can look forward to dedicated research time in their third year with remarkable mentors.
-Additional training years are also available through the Cedars-Sinai Heart Institute's NIH T32 Training Grant (see below).
+Additional training years are also available through the Smidt Heart Institute's NIH T32 Training Grant (see below).

 With leading-edge facilities, high patient volume and excellence in patient care, education and research, Cedars-Sinai has become the key site for many clinical trials, including recently the CADUCEUS, COURAGE, PARTNER, ISCHEMIA, DYNAMIC and EVEREST trials.
-In 2012, more than 100 clinical trials were offered through the Cedars-Sinai Heart Institute.
+In 2012, more than 100 clinical trials were offered through the Smidt Heart Institute.
 Our fellows typically participate in research projects associated with these trials, but may also participate in studies sponsored by other departments.

 - Stem Cells and Regenerative Medicine in Failing Myocardium: Eduardo Marbán, MD, PhD, Timothy Henry, MD, Raj Makkar, MD, Clive Svendsen, PhD, Linda Marbán, PhD, and Eugenio Cingolani, MD